HLR/SpRL_TextOnly/src/main/scala/edu/tulane/cs/hetml/nlp/sprl/TextOnly/README.md

   ```

 ## Dataset
-Please download the dataset from [here] and copy in the root folder to have:`SpRL_TextOnly/data` and make sure to download google vectors and have it in `/data/GoogleNews-vectors-negative300.bin`.
+The dataset is rather small and is copied at `data/mSpRL/saiapr_tc-12`, make sure to download google vectors and have it in `/data/GoogleNews-vectors-negative300.bin`.
+ if you want to use `FeatureSets.WordEmbedding` in the configuration.

  The layout of the data should be as follows:
 ```bash
 Data/